Final 1.2 miles to Hurricane Visitor Center (upper left)

 Ok, that probably isn’t what he said, but the story is still 100% real.
 Hurricane Ridge was named because a prospector decided, on a super windy day, to go stand on top of a mountain.”

-If one is interested in adding to the scenic adventure of Hurricane Ridge, take the Seattle-Bremerton Ferry if you are coming from Seattle.
-The Ferry runs every 1½ hours (schedule) from the Seattle Terminal at the 801 Alaskan Way Pier 52 , just 13 miles north of SeaTac (Seattle-Tacoma International Airport).
+If one is interested in adding to the scenic trip to Hurricane Ridge and Olympic National Park, take the Seattle-Bainbridge Ferry if you are coming from Seattle.
+The Ferry runs every 1½ hours (schedule) from the Seattle Terminal at the 801 Alaskan Way Pier 52, just 13 miles north of SeaTac (Seattle-Tacoma International Airport).
 The main website for the terminal lists the space available for the upcoming six ferries.
 We encourage the ferry crossings as this really does add to the overall experience of this exceptional journey.
-(Photo note: This is a photo from the Edmonds-Kingston Ferry that we took on our way from Hurricane Ridge to the next WA Top 100 Climb, Mission Ridge, Wenatchee, WA, we were very disappointed to have missed the main Ferry from Seattle to Bremerton.
-The best laid plans and all . . . ).
+(Photo note: This is a photo from the Edmonds-Kingston Ferry that we took on our way back from Port Angeles and Olympic National Park - this is the closest ferry crossing to the mainland from Port Angeles but is 32 miles north of SeaTac).

 We prefer the ferry to the drive.